substrate-system/copy-button/README.md

 See [bicycle-codes.github.io/copy-button](https://bicycle-codes.github.io/copy-button/) for an example.

 ## globals
-This looks at css variables `--success-color` and `--copy-color` which determines the color the checkmark that is displayed after you copy something.
+This looks at css variables `--success-color` and `--copy-color` which determines the color of the success checkmark and copy icon.

 ## use